-Financial awards from federal, state and local government entities in the form of grants or contracts, such as Paycheck Protection Program grant are potentially subject to reviews or audits.
+Financial awards from federal, state and local government entities in the form of grants or contracts, such as the Paycheck Protection Program grant received in 2020 are potentially subject to reviews or audits.
 Such instances could result in claims against the Organization for disallowed costs or noncompliance with grantor restrictions.